How to measure the social and environmental impact of your company and how to improve it

 • What is the risk to people and the planet that impact does not occur as expected?

-To guide companies in collecting this information, the IMP (Impact Management Project) has broken the five dimensions down into 15 categories of data.
+To guide companies in collecting this information, the IMP (Impact Management Project) has subdivided the five dimensions into 15 impact data categories.

 Data to value impacts can be collected through 3 approaches: Qualitative, Quantitative, and Monetary.